Ecco the Dolphin (video game): Release

-The Mega Drive/Genesis version of the game was released in late December 1992.
+The Mega Drive/Genesis version of the game was released in December 1992 in North America, and then a month later in Europe.
 The game was ported to multiple consoles throughout the years.

 Versions for the Game Gear and the Master System were also released; they feature different levels from the other versions and a special intro featuring a whale song, and dolphin noises for the title screen.
 The Game Gear version has a dolphin "SEGA" on the SEGA screen and dolphins laughing on the title screen, along with a new soundtrack by Csaba Gigor and Gábor Foltán, as well as a wider color gamut.

 An enhanced Sega CD version that features new and redesigned levels and an alternate Red Book audio soundtrack, composed by Spencer Nilsen, was also released.
 In Japan, the Sega CD version was only released in a compilation (along with Ecco: The Tides of Time), titled Ecco the Dolphin CD, on February 24, 1995.
 The Sega CD version was later ported to Windows.
 The Windows port was further enhanced with higher resolution graphics.
 In 2014 a fan-made fixed and enhanced version, dubbed Ecco PC Fixed & Enhanced Edition, became available.

 Ecco the Dolphin, along with Ecco: The Tides of Time and Ecco Jr., can be found on the PlayStation 2, and PlayStation Portable game Sega Genesis Collection.

-In 2002, Sega's first attempt to enter the downloadable retail game content business occurred on RealOne Arcade.
-The first few titles released included Ecco the Dolphin, Columns III and Shinobi III.
+In 2002, Sega's first attempt to enter the downloadable retail game content business occurred on the digital storefront RealONE Arcade.
+The first few titles released included Ecco the Dolphin, Columns III, and Shinobi III.
 These downloadable releases came in one-hour trial versions.

 Ecco the Dolphin was released in Europe and Australia for the Virtual Console on Nintendo's Wii console on December 8, 2006, for 800 Wii Points.
 It was released later in North America on November 28 for 800 Wii Points, and in Japan on December 2 for 600 Wii Points.

 Ecco the Dolphin was released on the Xbox Live Arcade on August 15, 2007, for the Xbox 360.

 Ecco the Dolphin is part of Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3, along with its sequel.

 3D Ecco the Dolphin is a port of the game for the Nintendo 3DS as part of Sega's 3D Classics line.
 Along with stereoscopic 3D graphics and the option to choose between Japanese and international versions of the game, the port also adds 'Super Dolphin Mode', which decreases the difficulty by giving players invincibility and unlimited oxygen.
 The game was released for the Nintendo eShop in Japan on June 26 and in North America and Europe on December 12, 2013.

-Ecco the Dolphin is one of the games included in the Sega Genesis Mini.
+Ecco the Dolphin is one of the games included on both Sega Genesis Mini consoles (with the Megadrive/Genesis cartridge version being on the first mini and the Sega CD version being on the second mini).

 In 1996, a soundtrack album combining music from both Ecco the Dolphin and Ecco: The Tides of Time was released, under the title Ecco: Songs of Time.